 Existing Land Use Description Acres (net) Percent of Total Single Family Detached The most common land use within Mound.
 As a suburban lake community that developed in the last half of the 20th century, Mound has many neighborhoods of small- to medium-lot single family detached homes on quiet neighborhood streets.
-957.43 29.52% Single Family Attached I redevelopment and intill site along major corridors have littlized this type of Multifamily Mound has a few sites throughout the community that have multifamily apartments or condominiums.
+957.43 29.52% Single Family Attached This category includes townhomes, row homes, twin homes, duplexes, triplexes, and quadplexes.
+While these housing types were not historically prevalent, infill sites along major corridors have utilized this type of land use.
+Notable developments of this type can be seen on Tuxedo Boulevard, Westedge Boulevard, Commerce Boulevard and Shoreline Drive.
+34.84 1.07% Multifamily Mound has a few sites throughout the community that have multifamily apartments or condominiums.
 Most of these sites are along major corridors within the community, such as Commerce Boulevard and Wilshire Boulevard.
-Existing commercial uses within Mound are concentrated along Shoreline Drive Retail or Other Commercial Existing commercial uses within Mound are concentrated along Shoreline Drive and Commerce Boulevard, with the exception of a few neighborhood commercial corners on the Island and on Three Points.
-Most businesses in the city provide local services and have site design oriented for customers with vehicles.
-Industrial Mound has only one Industrial area within the city, the Balboa Business Center, located along Shoreline Drive.
+45.79 1.41% Retail or Other Commercial Existing commercial uses within Mound are concentrated along Shoreline Drive and Commerce Boulevard, with the exception of a few neighborhood commercial Industrial Mound has only one Industrial area within the city, the Balboa Business Center, located along Shoreline Drive.
 What was once home to the Tonka Toy Truck facility is now an incubator for many local industrial businesses.
-0.43% Public or Institutional In addition to the City of Mound, other institutions within the community include the Westonka School District and many churches/religious organizations.
+13.89 0.43% Public or Institutional In addition to the City of Mound, other institutions within the community include the Westonka School District and many churches/religious organizations.
 69.52 2.14% Park The City of Mound has 24 parks of varying sizes, as well as three additional public beaches, which serve the recreational needs of the community.
-1.49% Open Space These areas of the city are publicly owned parcels which do not have an active public function (such as Utilities or Parks).
+48.20 1.49% Open Space These areas of the city are publicly owned parcels which do not have an active public function (such as Utilities or Parks).
 22.50 0.69% Parcels with Water or Wetlands As a Lake Minnetonka Community, being surrounded by lakes and wetlands brings its own opportunities as well as challenges.
-There are a number of 50.07% Utility Parcels throughout the city which support water, wastewater, or other municipal services.
-0.37% ROW Roadways and other public accesses.
+There are a number of parcels within the city which are covered by open water or wetlands.
+1,623.82 50.07% Utility Parcels throughout the city which support water, wastewater, or other municipal services.
+11.97 0.37% ROW Roadways and other public accesses.
 332.45 10.25% Undeveloped Very few sites within Mound are undeveloped, and many vacant sites have wetlands or are not accessible to a public street.
-As such most development within the community will be redevelopment of existing sites.
+As such most development within the community will be infill development of existing sites.
 37.00 1.14% Total 3,243.35 100.00%